 The High Efficiency Particulate Air, or HEPA, filter, was developed to protect scientists from radiation as they worked on an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

 HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

 These filters have a MERV rating of 1721, depending on the brand.
-This rating shows how effectively a filter can remove pollutants from the air.
+This rating shows how successfully a filter can remove pollutants from the air.

-Because of their high-efficiency filtration abilities, HEPA filters are dense and can limit airflow.
+Because of their high-efficiency filtration capabilities, HEPA filters are thick and can limit airflow.
 It’s important to touch base with Pardee Service Experts to verify your heating and cooling system can handle one.

-Media air cleaners are much thicker than regular air filters.
+Media air cleaners are denser than regular air filters.
 They’re often four to five times wider—or more.
-This barrier attaches snugly against your HVAC unit.
+This barrier mounts snugly against your HVAC unit.

 Because its active surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

 These filters work longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can install in your home.